openAFT/adaptfx/README.md

 ### Discrete Value Function

 There is a subfolder with more basic algorithms, the discrete algorithms.
 Generally, we can not calculate the Value function for each possible OAR BED and sparing factor.
 Thus, the values must be calculated for discrete steps.
 E.g. 0.1Gy BED steps for the OAR BED and 0.01 steps for the sparing factors.
 The discrete algorithms depict this idea of using these steps to calculate the value for each discrete value of BED and sparing factor.
-This approach limits the precision of the computed doses, as we must round any given BED to a the given steps.
-To improve precision, an interpolation was done, to calculate the value for every possible BED.
-This is used in the interpolation programs (Those not in the discrete folder).
+This approach limits the precision of the computed doses, as we must round any given BED to the given steps.
+So interpolation was used to improve precision, in calculating every possible BED.
 A higher precision comes with the cost of larger computation time, but the 2D code still runs in a matter of seconds, while the 3D code runs in a matter of minutes.

 ### GUI